caspiankeyes/AISecForge-arXiv-Publication/README.md

 This comprehensive culture transformation program enables organizations to shift security from a technical consideration to a core organizational value, creating a sustainable foundation for security excellence.

-## 6. Implementing LLMSecForge in Your Organization
+## 6. Implementing AISecForge in Your Organization

 ### 6.1 Implementation Roadmap

 #### 6.1.1 Phased Implementation Approach

-The LLMSecForge framework includes a structured implementation roadmap:
+The AISecForge framework includes a structured implementation roadmap:

 | Implementation Phase | Key Activities | Success Criteria | Timeline | Resource Requirements |
 |----------------------|----------------|------------------|----------|------------------------|